Kurzweil, like most rich men, simply would rather not give up the riches of his life, not now, not ever.

 Saturday, February 23, 2013

 Note the very specific (and very popularly Nietzschean) “faith” in science and especially industrial, corporate, capitalist technology that has been with us since the interregnum between the two wars.
 That is to say, if we read Sloterdijk aright.
-Of course, and before Sloterdijk all of us should have been reading Sebald's The Natural History of Destruction.

 And to be sure, Günther Anders had already analysed this in a locus safely outside of our usual purview, Hiroshima, Nagasaki.